armornetworkdev/cryptonote-nodejs-pool/README.md

 /* Must point to the API setup in your config.json file. */ var api = "http://poolhost:4009";

+/* Must match the "coin"-value in coin config.json, else this will be displayed twice... */ var parentCoin = "default"; //when "coin": "default"

 /* Pool server host to instruct your miners to point to (override daemon setting if set) */ var poolHost = "poolhost.com";